vuepress-theme-hope/vuepress-theme-hope/docs/feed/src/guide.md

 Considering that rare people stick to feed now, this plugin provides a minimal configuration to adjust the automatic generation of detailed feed files.
 Also it allows you to freely define the output content of the feed.

-To generate the link address correctly, you need to provide `baseLang` (root directory language) and `hostname` (deployment domain name) in the plugin options or themeConfig.
+To generate the link address correctly, you need to provide `hostname` (deployment domain name) in the plugin options or themeConfig.
 All other options are optional.

 ## Channel Settings